What to do before travelling abroad for the first time

 I'd also suggest scanning in your passport or country ID and keeping them somewhere safe you can access online, as well as sending details about your flights and accommodation to someone back home.
 Apps like TripIt are also great for keeping track of your accommodation and flight bookings.

 If you're taking your tablet, laptop or phone on your trip, back up the files and photos before you head out, in case they get lost, stolen or damaged while you're abroad.
+It's also a good idea to set your devices to back up images to the cloud when you're on wifi, so if your phone does go for a wander, you don't lose all your holiday snapshots.

 Find a way to make your luggage stand out